Day of Surgery and Recovery

 - You’ll be in the laser suite for around 15 minutes.
 You’ll recline on a special couch with a warm blanket so you don’t get cold from the air-conditioning.
-Dr Wilson will talk you through every step of the procedure and tell you exactly what is going to happen every step of the way.
+Dr. Luke will talk you through every step of the procedure and tell you exactly what is going to happen every step of the way.
 He’ll use two lasers – the first for creating the flap and the second for correcting the corneal irregularities.

 - The actual procedure takes approximately 5-6 minutes per eye.
 You’ll have a small light to focus your attention, and you should know that there’s nothing you can do that might mess up the procedure.
-Dr. Wilson uses lasers with advanced eye tracking technology so that any slightest eye movement is detected, and if you were to turn your head or move your eye out of range, the laser would instantly stop until your eye was back in exact position again.
+Dr. Luke uses lasers with advanced eye-tracking technology so that any slightest eye movement is detected, and if you were to turn your head or move your eye out of range, the laser would instantly stop until your eye was back in exact position again.
 Lots of folks worry that they’ll blink or twitch and ruin everything, but that is simply not an issue.

 - You’ll feel slight pressure on your eye as the lasers do their work and no pain.
 And that’s it.
 You’ll start seeing better right away; patients are usually amazed to read the clock on the wall of the laser suite immediately after the procedure.
 Expect your vision to be somewhat blurry for a few hours while the eye drops wear off and your cornea rehydrates.
 We’ll take you back into the pre-op suite, and we’ll ask you to relax there for 30 minutes to an hour and rest your eyes.
-Dr. Wilson will make one final check to ensure everything is fine, and you’re done for the day.
+Dr. Luke will make one final check to ensure everything is fine, and you’re done for the day.

 - For the rest of the day you should rest your eyes as much as possible to help the healing process get underway.
 You can go out to eat, watch a little TV, or just take a nap.
 Some folks find this the hardest part of the whole experience because we’ll ask you to sleep on your back.
 This might mean reclining on pillows or in a chair so that there’s no risk of bumping your eyes while you’re asleep.